-Gynoecium: It is the female reproductive organ and the last whorl of the flower.
-It is composed of carpels and it occupies the central position of the thalamus.
-The stigma, style, and ovary are the components of the carpels.
+It is the female reproductive organ and the last whorl of the flower.
+It is composed of pistil and occupies the central position of the thalamus.
+The stigma, style, and ovary are the components of the pistil.
 The ovary produces ovules internally.
 Through meiosis, ovules produce megaspores which in turn develops into female gametophytes.
 As a result egg cells are produced.